What breakfast foods do you love? The perfect morning meal is different for everyone but typically involves a few staples.

 Maple sausages are higher in sugar and fat and don’t provide much nutritional value.
 They’re more of a processed meat than other options and may even contain some preservatives.

 With a whopping 768 milligrams of sodium per 100 grams, it’s safe to say this is a high-salt option.
-Remember, the recommended daily limit for salt is 2300 mg.
+Remember, the recommended daily limit for salt is 2300 milligrams.
 So, if you're looking for a healthy breakfast option that’s better for your blood glucose levels, consider moderating your intake of this variety.

+Corned beef hash is a popular breakfast dish made with corned beef and potatoes, served as a standalone meal or as part of a larger breakfast spread.
 If made from scratch, you can control some of the sodium and nutrient content, but canned corned beef hash can be high in fats, and calories, with a whopping 972 grams of sodium.

-It also contains a significant amount of carbohydrates (from potatoes), which can lead to more substantial blood sugar responses.
+Corned beef also contains a significant amount of carbohydrates (from potatoes), which can lead to more substantial blood sugar responses.
 It does have a good amount of protein to help blunt a glucose spike, so the response may be very individual from person to person.

-Corned beef hash may be delicious, but if you struggle with controlling your blood sugar levels, this may be best served in moderation or made from scratch to control the carbohydrate content yourself.
+This breakfast meat may be delicious, but if you struggle with controlling your blood sugar levels, this may be best served in moderation or made from scratch to control the carbohydrate content yourself.